 * These requirements are subject to change through appropriate legislative or rulemaking procedures.
 The material above is purely informational.
 The specific requirements for licensure can be found in Minnesota Statutes 148.06, and Minnesota Rules 2500.0700, 2500.0720, and 2500.1000

 ** Licenses may now, under some circumstances, be acquired through the License Transfer process.
 In short, if you are a practitioner who has been in practice in another state for more than 5 years, but have not taken the NBCE Part IV Practical examination, you may be eligible for license transfer.
-Click Here to review rules regarding this process.
+Rules regarding the process can be found at 2500.0800.
 Please contact the Board directly for more information or an application.
-Additionally, you may simply apply online at the Boards web site by creating an account, and when asked for the "BASIS FOR APPLICATION," select "Transfer."

 The following persons may be exempt from the license requirement:

 - a student practicing under the direct supervision of a preceptor while the student is enrolled in and regularly attending a recognized chiropractic college or chiropractic program;

 - a student who is in continuing training and performing the duties of an intern or resident or engaged in postgraduate work considered by the board to be the equivalent of an internship or residency in any institution approved for training by the board;

 - a doctor of chiropractic licensed in another state or jurisdiction who is in actual consultation in Minnesota;

 - a doctor of chiropractic licensed in another state or jurisdiction who is in this state for the sole purpose of providing chiropractic services at a competitive athletic event.
 The doctor of chiropractic may practice chiropractic only on participants in the athletic event;